xlucn/xdg-xmenu/README.md

   -b fallback_icon
       Fallback icon in case one can not be found.
 Both an icon name and a file path is acceptable.
 Default is application-x-executable.

+  -E  Show empty categories even if there are no apps.
+Default is to hide
+      those categories.

   -f  Force to cache svg icons to png, even if cached images already exist.
 Useful
       when switching to a new icon theme.